waleCloud/me/content/blog/2021wrapped/index.md

 title: 2021Wrapped
 date: "2022-01-02T15:00:00.169Z"
 description: No pressure.
-category: ["Life"]
+category: ["life"]
 featuredImage: ./img/2021wrapped.jpg
 ---

 TL;DR

 > 2021, the year that kept giving.
 A lot of things happened this year for sure; some wins and some lessons disguised as Ls (Loses).
 Summary about the summary; I left my full-time role, Moved cities, Signed up with a Professional Career Coach, Did Quality work, Put smiles on peoples faces, Made some new friends in Q4.

 ## How it Started

 ---

 2020 ended with me having to battle for my sanity from life challenges.
 Looking back, one of the cause was me wanting to feel loved as it seemed I was missing out.
 This used to be hard to admit coming from someone who is supposedly content.

 2021 started with me to the world <https://medium.com/@walecloud/hope-by-doing-7d6eb371d61a>